-City of Vancouver: Alternative 2 proposes to change approximately 1,100 acres of zoning in the Discovery/Fairgrounds Subarea Plan from Light Industrial to Office Campus or Business Park uses, and to change approximately 465 acres of zoning in the Salmon Creek/University District Subarea Plan from urban low density to accommodate more mixed-uses and higher density residential uses.
+City of Vancouver: The Preferred Alternative proposes to change approximately 1,100 acres of zoning in the Discovery/Fairgrounds Subarea Plan from Light Industrial to Office Campus or Business Park uses, and to change 465 acres of zoning in the Salmon Creek/University District Subarea Plan from urban low density to accommodate more mixed-uses and higher density residential uses.
 Such changes are site specific and could add increased impervious surface (affecting streams) and more intensive land uses (affecting local wildlife).
 Impacts are localized and would be addressed during project review.

-City of Washougal: Alternative 2 proposes to correct an inconsistency between County and City zoning classifications within the southern portion of the Washougal Urban Growth Area.
-No impacts are expected.
+City of Washougal: The Preferred Alternative proposes to correct an inconsistency between County and City zoning classifications within the southern portion of the Washougal Urban Growth Area.
+No impacts are expected from this change.